moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 We measure the success of our threat intelligence program using three key metrics: Adoption Rate, Attribution, and Impact.
 We track these metrics using GitLab.com issues and custom labels.

+1. Impact: Measures how often our intelligence helps prevent incidents, detect attacks, and improve response times, and drive significant product improvements that keep our customers secure.
 1. Adoption Rate: Measures the extent to which our intelligence-driven recommendations are accepted and implemented.
-2. Attribution: Measures the accuracy, relevance, and source of our intelligence by tracking how often it is validated by real-life events.
+1. Attribution: Measures the accuracy, relevance, and source of our intelligence by tracking how often it is validated by real-life events.
-3. Impact: Measures how often our intelligence helps prevent incidents, detect attacks, and improve response times.

 Monitoring these metrics helps us continually refine our services, prioritize high-impact activities, and demonstrate the value of our program.